 - Bills are issued quarterly for the periods ending March, June, September and December

-- You are billed the minimum charge in advance on each billing (eg. you would pay the minimum charge for a three month period that would allow you 14 cubic metres of water for a standard residential 5/8” meter) on each bill
+- You are billed the quarterly minimum charge in advance on each billing - $82.63 on a standard residential 5/8" meter.

-- You are billed for any water consumption that exceeds 14 cubic metres (on a 5/8” meter) from the previous three months on each bill
+- You are billed for any water consumption that exceeds 14 m³ (on a 5/8" meter) from the previous three months on each bill.

-- In summary, you pay the minimum in advance on each bill as well as any over consumption during the billing period
+- In summary, each bill includes the minimum quarterly charge in advance plus any over consumption charges for the billing quarter.

 - Please ensure you contact the Utility Department at (204) 622-3205 if you are moving.
 Additional charges for consumption may result if we are not notified immediately that you are no longer at the residence.
 It is advisable to shut the inside water valve when vacating.